sergiov13/Trello_Endpoint/README.md

     **flask** \\
     **requests**

-First we need to install pipenv if not installed this will handle our virtual environment and install dependencies.
+First we need to install pipenv if not installed, this will handle our virtual environment and install dependencies.
 From terminal while being inside the project folder we run the command:
 ```
     pip install pipenv
 ```